RareSkills/learn-solidity/content/33-strings.md

 ```

-Concatenating strings are made easy at solidity 0.8.12 with the addition of string.concat().
+String concatenation is made easy in Solidity 0.8.12 with the addition of string.concat().
 Below that version, and string.concat() is not available.